drakes/sd_ship_builder/README.markdown

   * Basic ship options.

+  * Damage track generation, click to mark damage and hover to decipher symbols.

 ## Known Bugs

   * Front-only firing arc when crew is one is not enforced in IE(8).